ZhijingY/ese5190-2022-lab2b-esp/lab/05_i2c_traffic/README.md

         }
     }

+One thing to notice is that, for the i2c we need to specify the channel used upon init.

 ## Screenshot & GIF of oscilloscope result

 The oscilloscope screenshot of I2C bus between RP2040 and APDS9960 is shown below: